meetash/ash-utils/README.md

 - `environment`: The environment in which your application is running (e.g., production, staging).
 - `release`: The release version of your application.
 - `traces_sample_rate`: The sample rate for traces (default is 0.1).
-- `additional_integrations`: A list of additional Sentry integrations to include (optional) -- FastApi and Loguru integrations are included by default.
+- `additional_integrations`: A list of additional Sentry integrations to include (optional) -- Loguru integration is included by default.